snipeso/pvt/README.md

 With Simone:

-- get TextBox to work
+- center text stims properly
 - get key presses to work
 - figure out what psychopy does with psychtoolbox, maybe faster?
 - make function keep track of ALL key presses, and error if pressed out of turn